 Successful development of drugs is inherently difficult and uncertain.
 Our business requires significant investments in research and development over many years, and products often fail during the research and development process.
 Our long-term prospects depend upon our ability, and the ability of our partners, to successfully commercialize new therapeutics in highly competitive areas such as cancer treatment.
-Our financial performance is driven by many factors, including those described below.
+Our financial performance is driven by many factors, including those described below, and is subject to the risks set forth in Part II, Item 1A - Risk Factors.

-Limited Sources of Revenues
+Limited Sources of Revenues and the Need to Raise Additional Capital